 We explore the deep jungles in a six-seater jeep; however, exclusive use of the jeep is not possible due to the regulations aimed at keeping traffic in the wild to a minimum.
 Having said that, it is still better than coursing through the jungle with a crowd of 20 hurled in an elevated truck.

-Overnight stay in Ranthambhore National Park!
+Overnight stay in Ranthambhore National Park.

 Rajasthan has never been short of beautiful forts and our next stop is Taragarh Fort.
-This ancient fort today is in ruins but still does a great job at keeping you awestruck.
+This ancient fort is now in ruins but still does a great job of keeping you awestruck.
 You’ll find a reference to Taragarh Fort in Rudyard Kipling’s “Kim”.
 There is a mystical feel to this fort which was once a summer retreat and a stronghold against enemy attack.
-There are still some parts of Taragarh Fort that are intact such as the halls of audience.
+There are still some parts of the Taragarh Fort that are intact such as the halls of the audience.
 Get on top of any of the remaining bastions or outposts for a serene view that stretches all the way to the infinite horizon.

 We then make time for a visit to Sunset Palace which lies by a beautiful lake that is adorned by innumerable water lilies.
 It is believed that Rudyard Kipling, the famous writer, penned down most of his book, “Kim,” here.
 We head back for a great night in Bundi Vilas again.

 Further, we visit the Palace of Winds or Hawa Mahal.
 This is a 5-storey structure that dates back to 1760.
-The Palace was built exclusively for the royal women so that they could peer towards the streets below through the latticed windows, while keeping themselves away from the public eye.
+The Palace was built exclusively for the royal women so that they could peer towards the streets below through the latticed windows while keeping themselves away from the public eye.

-The Hawa Mahal and the streets of the Pink City bring you great photo opps; make the most of them.
+The Hawa Mahal and the streets of the Pink City bring you great photo opportunities; make the most of them.
 Post lunch, we scour the bazaars of Jaipur.
 We take you on a guided tour of the local market that sells colorful saris, wood and marble carvings, and intricately made traditional jewelry.

-Overnight stay in Jaipur!
+Overnight stay in Jaipur.

 The Rajasthan India Tour continues as we depart from Jaipur and head back to Delhi.
 We begin with Amber Fort which is one among the Hill Forts of Rajasthan.
 This is another UNESCO World Heritage site.
 You have the option of driving atop the hill or opting to ascend it like an emperor on a royally decorated pachyderm.
 We then move towards the Amber Hamlet which takes us back to 11th century AD.
 Visit the Shri Jagatshironmani Temple built by Raja Man Singh at the request of his beloved queen Shringar Devi Kanakaway.
-The though dedicated to Lord Krishna is a rarity as it pairs Mira Bai instead of “Radha” who usually accompanies the deity in temples.
-Mira Bai was a princess who denounced her wealth to be with Krishna whom she loved and worshipped.
-When translated the name of the temple means Lord Vishnu’s Head Jewel.
-We continue exploration of Amber Fort and visit the Chamber of Mirrors, perhaps the best of its kind to ever exist.
+Though dedicated to Lord Krishna, it is a rarity as it pairs Mira Bai instead of “Radha” who usually accompanies the deity in temples.
+Mira Bai was a princess who renounced her wealth to be with Krishna whom she loved and worshipped.
+When translated the name of the temple means Lord Vishnu’s, Head Jewel.
+We continue the exploration of Amber Fort and visit the Chamber of Mirrors, perhaps the best of its kind to ever exist.
 Enjoy the pristine interiors and the glorious view of the surroundings from the hilltop fort.

 We then visit the Monkey Temple of Galta.
 This mystical temple is a revered pilgrimage.
 You’ll find several devotees in bright robes here.
 People bathe in water from the gorged springs on which the temple is located.
 The water is considered holy by the devotees.
 You’ll find them lost in their own world signing praises of the lord on the steps or ghats that take you to the pools.
 You’ll find innumerable monkeys here.
-Indians believe that monkeys are a representation of Lord Hanuman; hence the temple is dedicated to them and they leave without fear in the vicinity of the temple here.
+Indians believe that monkeys are a representation of Lord Hanuman; hence the temple is dedicated to them and they leave without fear in the vicinity of the temple.

 This also marks the end of sightseeing on your trip to India.
-We drive back for about 5 hours and reach the capital of India, Delhi, again.
-You would be dropped off at the Indira Gandhi International Airport where you take an onward flight to your home.
+We drive back for about five hours and reach the capital of India, Delhi, again.
+You will be dropped off at the Indira Gandhi International Airport where you take an onward flight to your home.
 Of course, if you wish to continue exploring Delhi and India, we can always drop you back to your hotel.
 This tour covers the best that North and West India has to offer and promises to bring you memories that you’ll cherish for the rest of your life.

 My sister and I recently came back from our 2 week holiday in India.
 Thanks to Vacation India (Classic Holidays India) we had a fantastic time.
 From our first communication until we were dropped off at the airport everything was perfect.
 We flew from Atlanta to Delhi via Amsterdam and visited Delhi, Agra, Jaipur, Pushkar, Jodhpur (our favorite) and Jaisalmer.
 Our driver, Jai, was with us through out the whole trip.
 He was fantastic.
 We had very knowledgeable local guides in every place we visited.
 Mr. Vikas, the manager at Vacation India was available over the phone 24/7 during our trip…More Feedback